Spring not only brings competitions for pipers, but is also peak wedding gig season! Here are the three keys to success at bagpiping for weddings.

 All of the hemped joints on your bagpipe should be changed at least once a year.
 To prevent cracking by not over-hemping joints, start with a small amount and test the fit as you go.
 The hemp on your tuning slides should allow you to tune the drones comfortably so that they will not move while you are playing.

-Focus on presenting your piping services in a unique and professional manner.
+When bagpiping for weddings, you must present your piping services in a unique, attractive and professional manner.
 Consider constructing a website or social media page with your contact information and performance history.
 A brief video with several tunes is a great resource to present to potential clients.
-It’s also helpful to include pictures of yourself well dressed in different degrees of formality.
-An Argyll or Prince Charlie jacket and vest with a dress sporran would be appropriate for most weddings.
-Couples with casual or rustic ceremonies may appreciate a tweed vest or highland shirt as alternatives.
+Print up good quality business cards with all your contact information.

 As for your uniform, it’s a good idea to have several Celtic looks in your wardrobe and displayed on your website.
 Try to present different degrees of formality.
 An Argyll set (we highly recommend the Piper Flex!) or Prince Charlie jacket and vest with a crisp dress sporran is certainly appropriate for most weddings.
 However, couples with casual or rustic ceremonies may appreciate a Tweed Vest or even a Highland Shirt and Chieftain’s Vest as alternatives.

 Show off multiple kilts to give your clients a choice in color that will tone well with the wedding colors or what wedding party members are wearing.
 Here’s an easy upgrade: If your drone cords have faded to an unrecognizable color, select a new set that will match the kilts you will be performing in.
 Cords aren’t expensive and can be a fun way to change up your look.
 For example, red for Scottish, green for Irish.